alex3robertson-psycdalex/School-Shooters/README.md

 once they are castrated
 they have nothing

+Yeah.
+They trade in their balls for a crown and don’t realize the fine print: “permanently trade dignity for a monthly stipend from the State” Because once you’re a eunuch princess you’re not a person anymore.
+You’re a pet.
+a decoration
+a conversation piece for some Instagram mommy’s “trans ally” post.
+And the second you grow claws instead of nails the kingdom stops buying dog food.

 yah no real friends
 no honest family who arent afraid of cancellation no inner monologue left